Ignore Trump; Insys Will Stabilize

 One of Insys's biggest risk factors, loss of pricing power, is not as severe as previously thought.
 This was what rallied the stock last week.
 Contrary to the market's earlier expectations, the era of drug price hikes is not necessarily over.

 Despite what he says, Trump may not end up being as bad for pharma pricing as expected.
-The U.S President Elect has many issues on his plate: terrorism, Obamacare, the South China Sea, etc. The massive political capital it would require to impose a firm ceiling on pharmaceutical pricing may be better spent elsewhere.
+The U.S. president-elect has many issues on his plate: terrorism, Obamacare, the South China Sea, etc. The massive political capital it would require to impose a firm ceiling on pharmaceutical pricing may be better spent elsewhere.

 This is not even considering the political clout wielded by the industry via lobbying and donations.
 An example of big pharma's political power can be seen in California's failed Proposition 61 vote.